World's longest desert-crossing expressway in full operation

 URUMQI, June 30 (Xinhua) -- The Beijing-Urumqi Expressway, the longest desert-crossing expressway in the world, fully opened to traffic on Wednesday after the last section of the route in northwest China's Xinjiang Uygur Autonomous Region was put into operation.

-The expressway linking the Chinese capital Beijing and Urumqi, the regional capital of Xinjiang, has a total length of 2,800 km, with over 500 km passing through desert and no man's land.
+The expressway linking Beijing and Urumqi, the regional capital of Xinjiang, has a total length of 2,800 km, with over 500 km passing through desert and no man's land.

-Besides Beijing and Xinjiang, the expressway passes through four other provincial-level regions -- Hebei, Shanxi, Inner Mongolia and Gansu in the north and northwest of China.
+In addition to Beijing and Xinjiang, the expressway passes through four other provincial-level regions: Hebei, Shanxi, Inner Mongolia and Gansu in north China.

+Photo taken on June 30, 2021 shows a vehicle running on the Beijing-Urumqi Expressway in northwest China's Xinjiang Uygur Autonomous Region.
+(Xinhua/Hu Huhu)

-It cuts the road distance between Urumqi and Beijing by 1,300 km, making it the fastest road to cross north China.
+It cuts the driving distance between Urumqi and Beijing by more than 1,300 km, making it the fastest road to cross north China, according to Cao Shouhua, a researcher with the Research Institute of Highway, a think tank under the country's transport ministry.

+It is also the fastest land route from Tianjin Port in north China to Rotterdam Port in the Netherlands, facilitating exchanges along the Belt and Road.

 Sections of the expressway in other provincial-level regions are already in operation.
-Due to the harsh natural environment and complex geological conditions, the desert-crossing part of the expressway in Xinjiang was the last to be completed.
+Due to its harsh natural environment and complex geological conditions, the section in Xinjiang was the last to be completed, taking approximately four years.

+The Xinjiang section passes through varied landscapes, including the Gobi desert and grasslands.
+"It was no easy work," said Long Xing, general manager of the Xinjiang section's major developer, affiliated with the China Railway Construction Corporation.

+Aerial photo taken on June 29, 2021 shows a view of the Barkol Lake scenic spot along the Beijing-Urumqi Expressway in northwest China's Xinjiang Uygur Autonomous Region.
+(Xinhua/Hu Huhu)

 Photos